History of Manny Machado in Timeline

 June 6, 2014: Bench-Clearing Brawl

-On June 6, 2014, Manny Machado was tagged by Josh Donaldson while running to third base, leading to a bench-clearing brawl.
+On June 6, 2014, Manny Machado was involved in a bench-clearing brawl after being tagged by Josh Donaldson.

-On June 8, 2014, Manny Machado struck Derek Norris with his bat during his swing follow-through and later threw his bat towards third base, resulting in his ejection from the game.
+On June 8, 2014, Manny Machado struck Derek Norris with his bat during a swing follow-through and later threw his bat towards third base, leading to his ejection.

 November 2014: Marriage to Yainee Alonso